 Smog, Netflix, brunch, podcast.

-Portmanteaus adopt the meaning of both words which it’s made up of, like smog, which the dictionary defines as “fog or haze combined with smoke and other atmospheric pollutants“.
+Portmanteaus adopt the meaning of both words it comprises, like smog, which the dictionary defines as “fog or haze combined with smoke and other atmospheric pollutants“.
 Put more simply, it’s when you have both smoke and fog in the air simultaneously, this forms “smog“.

 The takeaway is that portmanteaus are not just “word-smoothies” in the sense that the letters are chopped up and blended together, but also in the literal meaning as both words merge to form the new word altogether.